bci-foresee/foresee/README.md

 The backend is divided into multiple components, each with a specific purpose:

 **backend/asa/**: This is the accelerator set architecture (ASA) directory.
-This directory contains all of the processing elements that are used in pipelines.
+This directory contains all of the modules that are used in pipelines.

 **backend/pipelines/**: This directory contains all of the pipelines that are used in the simulator.
-These pipelines are built using the processing elements in the ASA directory.
+These pipelines are built using the modules in the ASA directory.

 **backend/signals/**: This directory contains the management of input signals for the simulator.
 This includes generating test signals and importing iEEG signals measured in real life.

 ### ASA (Accelerator Set Architecture)

 ASA stands for accelerator set architecture.
-This directory contains all of the processing elements that are used in pipelines created by the simulator.
+This directory contains all of the modules that are used in pipelines created by the simulator.
 For example, let's say you wanted to create a pipeline for detecting seizures from iEEG data.
 One method (inspired by [Shiao et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5359075/)) is to use the pipeline depicted in the logo image above.

-To create such a pipeline, we would first implement all of the individual processing elements such as the FFT, SVM, etc. In `backend/asa/processing_element.py` you can find the parent class which every processing element inherits from.
-This class defines all the necessary methods and attributes a processing element must contain.
+To create such a pipeline, we would first implement all of the individual modules such as the FFT, SVM, etc. In `backend/asa/processing_element.py` you can find the parent class which every module inherits from.
+This class defines all the necessary methods and attributes a module must contain.

-Within the directory, there are subdirectories for each processing element (e.g., `backend/asa/fft/`).
-Each directory contains the necessary files to implement the processing element, including the Python implementation, the RTL implementation (when available), and tests.
+Within the directory, there are subdirectories for each module (e.g., `backend/asa/fft/`).
+Each directory contains the necessary files to implement the module, including the Python implementation, the RTL implementation (when available), and tests.

-### Processing Element Structure
+### Module Structure

-When creating a new processing element, you need to:
+When creating a new module, you need to:

 1. **Create a Class**: Define a class that inherits from ProcessingElement, with appropriate typed parameters: